Spy × Family (TV series): Popularity

 The anime had received high TV rating percentage since its release in April 2022, until the end of its first season.
 With the premiere of its second cour on 1 October 2022, Spy × Family sets a new record for TV Tokyo in time shift audience ratings.
 The president of TV Tokyo reveals that the series' second part was the "best among all programs on all stations for the July 2022 season", including the first episode of the second cour into July quarter's statistics.
 Its debut episode was the second most watched in Japanese streaming site.
 The series took second place in April and later rose and remained in the first place for the next three months (from May to July) in the Japanese monthly streaming rank lists and VOD rank lists, despite the fact that the anime stopped releasing new episodes in July.

 Spy × Family has also started gaining mainstream popularity with a wide range of age groups, from children to adults.
 An official from Takara Tomy Arts said: "[the series] is popular among a wide range of people, just like Demon Slayer: Kimetsu no Yaiba.
 Anya is particularly popular.
 It is likely that there will be even more toys and goods in the future, including products for children."
 Anya's popularity led to Toho make a music video heavily featuring her.
 Additionally, a Tamagotchi involving Anya was released in June 2022.

 In a survey conducted by FinT, Spy × Family and Anya were ranked first and fourth respectively, on the top trending things among Generation Z in Japan for 2022.
 In the same survey, "Anya likes peanuts" (アーニャピーナッツが好き) was the no. 1 trending phrase of the year in part due to a mash-up with the song "Renai Circulation" on TikTok.

+Spy x Family ranked as the most-watched anime title in the fourth quarter of 2025 in Japan.
+The series was also the most-watched title on Netflix Japan from 2021–2025, surpassing other anime series such as The Apothecary Diaries, Demon Slayer: Kimetsu no Yaiba, and Dandadan.